 So why is AI adoption still lagging in the legal market?
-Of course, we can always blame it on the legal market’s traditional aversion to technology but frankly that is wearing thin as an explanation.
+Of course, we can always blame it on the legal market’s traditional aversion to technology but frankly, that is wearing thin as an explanation.
 It’s 2020 and even the Luddites among us are chatting on their iPhones.
-Technology has pretty much gained ascendancy over every aspect of our working and personal lives.
-So it’s reasonable to infer that there must be some factors that are very specific to AI technology that are responsible for slowing down its adoption in the legal market.
+Technology has pretty much-gained ascendancy over every aspect of our working and personal lives.
+So it’s reasonable to infer that there must be some factors that are very specific to AI technology that is responsible for slowing down its adoption in the legal market.

 We had a chance to speak with Adi Mirza, the CEO of Cenza, which is one of the legal outsourcing companies that has emerged as a key resource in the AI/ML marketplace, providing these system training services on an outsourced basis.
 Cenza’s clients include AI software developers and service providers, as well as corporations and law firms looking to implement the technology.

 “People who don’t have first-hand experience working with AI/ML tools are prone to a basic misconception about the way they work,”